 Your registration allows one year of access.
 During that time you may view the course contents as often as you wish, at your convenience.

 I am trying to create an account but it says my email is already taken.
 What do I do?

 This means that you already have an account with Trillium Montessori Courses because you registered for one of our other courses in the past.
 Use the password you created when you originally signed up, and then login to continue your purchase.
 If you have forgotten your password, click "Forgot Password" below the login button to reset your password.
 Please do not create multiple accounts for yourself using different emails.

 How does the "school registration" work?

 The school registration allows one buyer to purchase on behalf of multiple participants.
-Once you have checked out, we will send you access links to pass on to the other participants.
+Once you have checked out, we will send you access links to pass on to the other participants (We have to do this part manually, so please allow 48 hours).
 You do not need to send us the names or emails of your group.
 The access links will enable each participant to set up their own login to view the course.
 If you are planning to view the course videos as a group, please be sure to purchase the school registration that corresponds to the number of viewers.